-- 11.5.1 Two drinks breaks per session shall be permitted, each 1 hour 10 minutes apart.
-Under conditions of extreme heat the umpires may permit extra intervals for drinks. - 11.5.2 An individual player may be given a drink either on the boundary edge or at the fall of a wicket, on the field, provided that no playing time is wasted.
+- 11.5.1 No drinks interval shall be permitted. - 11.5.2 An individual player may be given a drink either on the boundary edge or at the fall of a wicket, on the field, provided that no playing time is wasted.
 No other drinks shall be taken onto the field without the permission of the umpires.
-Any player taking drinks onto the field shall be dressed in proper cricket attire (subject to the wearing of bibs refer to the note in clause 24.1.4). - 11.5.3 Drinks interval can not be forgone.
+Any player taking drinks onto the field shall be dressed in proper cricket attire (subject to the wearing of bibs refer to the note in clause 24.1.4).